CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_Eclipse_Canought.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Legacy CAN communication (J1939, UDS) needs bridging to modern IP-based transport layers and cloud-connected architectures, enabling SDV platforms to interact with existing vehicle networks.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system